Distressed Property: Everything You Need To Know

 In the case of a foreclosure, lenders are often anxious to sell these homes quickly, in accordance with state laws.
 They will typically sell the home via foreclosure sale or at auction.

-Properties that don’t sell at foreclosure auctions are known as real estate owned property, or REO properties.
-These homes are considered distressed property.
+Properties that don’t sell at the initial auction are known as real estate owned property, or REO properties.
+These homes are considered distressed properties.

 Lenders don’t typically want the responsibility of maintaining or repairing these properties and may be willing to sell them at a discount.
 So, if you know where to look, you might be able to snag a good deal by purchasing REO property.

-A short sale happens when a buyer purchases the distressed property for less than what the current owner owes on the mortgage.
-This allows the current owner to avoid foreclosure, and short sales usually result in a good deal for home buyers and investors.
+A short sale happens when a buyer purchases the distressed property for less than what the current homeowner owes on the mortgage.
+This allows the current owner to avoid foreclosure, and short sales can sometimes result in a good deal for home buyers.

 How Can I Find Distressed Properties?

-Can I Finance My Purchase Of Distressed Houses?
+Can I Finance My Purchase Of A Distressed Home?

 Unfortunately, it can be challenging to finance a distressed property because the value is difficult for an appraiser to assess.
-And in many states, all-cash payments are a requirement for distressed properties sold at auction.
+In many states, all-cash payments are a requirement for distressed properties sold at auction.

 If you find a distressed property close to foreclosure, consider approaching the seller with a very lowball offer.
 Many lenders are motivated to move forward with the sale to avoid the foreclosure process.